ourcodingclub/ourcodingclub.github.io/_tutorials/occurrence.md

 beluga <- beluga %>% dplyr::select(key, name, decimalLongitude, decimalLatitude, year, individualCount, country)
 ```

-<b>We specified that we want the `select` function from exactly the `dplyr` package and not any other package we have loaded using `dplyr::select`.
-Otherwise, you might get this error:</b>
+__We specified that we want the `select` function from exactly the `dplyr` package and not any other package we have loaded using `dplyr::select`.
+Otherwise, you might get this error:__

 ```r
 #Error in (function (classes, fdef, mtable)  :
 #            unable to find an inherited method for function select for signature "grouped_df"
 ```

 #### Format and manipulate population change dataset

 __Next, we will follow a few consecutive steps to format the population change data, exclude `NA` values and prepare the abundance data for analysis.
 Each step follows logically from the one before and we don't need to store intermediate objects along the way - we just need the final object.
 For this purpose, we can use pipes.__

 __Pipes (`%>%`) are a way of streamlining data manipulation.
 Imagine all of your data coming in one end of the pipe, while they are in there, they are manipulated, summarised, etc., then the output (e.g. your new data frame or summary statistics) comes out the other end of the pipe.
 At each step of the pipe processing, the pipe takes the output of the previous step and applies the function you've chosen.
-For more information on data manipulation using pipes, you can check out our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target ="_blank">data formatting and manipulation tutorial</a>.__
+For more information on data manipulation using pipes, you can check out our [data manipulation tutorial](https://ourcodingclub.github.io/2017/01/16/piping.html).

 __The population change data are in a wide format: each row contains a population that has been monitored over time and towards the right of the data frame, there are a lot of columns with population estimates for each year.
 To make this data "tidy" (one column per variable) we can use `gather()` to transform the data so there is a new column containing all the years for each population and an adjacent column containing all the population estimates for those years.
 Now if you wanted to compare between groups, treatments, species, etc, R would be able to split the dataframe correctly, as each grouping factor has its own column.__